jpulse-net/jpulse-framework/site/README.md

 3. **Views**: Copy and modify entire templates for consistency
 4. **Assets**: Use site-specific paths to avoid conflicts
 5. **Documentation**: Document your customizations
+6. **Version Control**: Consider setting up a GitHub repository for your site

+### Version Control Setup

+For team collaboration and deployment automation, you can set up version control for your jPulse site.
+This provides:
+- **Team Collaboration**: Multiple developers working on site customizations
+- **Change Tracking**: Full history of site modifications
+- **Deployment Automation**: Deploy from repository to multiple environments
+- **Backup**: Additional backup layer for customizations

+See the **[GitHub Repository Setup](/jpulse-docs/deployment)** section in the deployment guide for complete instructions on:
+- Initial repository setup and .gitignore configuration
+- What files to include/exclude for security
+- Deployment workflow from git repository
+- Security considerations for site repositories

 ---